Bobby Bell: College career

-At the University of Minnesota, Bell was switched to the defensive line.
-He was a two-time All-American (1961 and 1962) and the winner of the 1962 Outland Trophy, which is given to the nation's most outstanding interior lineman.
+He was a two-time first-team All-American (1961 and 1962) and the winner of the 1962 Outland Trophy, which is given to the nation's most outstanding interior lineman.
+In 1962, he was also named Lineman of the Year by the United Press and the Columbus Touchdown Club as well as Player of the Year by Coach & Athlete Magazine.
 He also finished third in Heisman Trophy voting.
-The Gophers with Bell were the 1960 National Champions, played in the 1961 Rose Bowl, and won the 1962 Rose Bowl.
-Bell was later inducted into the College Football Hall of Fame.